Identifying the Free Boundary of a Stochastic, Irreversible Investment Problem via the Bank-El Karoui Representation Theorem: The Variational Approach in the Case of Time-Dependent Coefficients

-The value function $v(s,y)$ is expected to be the solution of a variational inequality similar to that obtained in Chiarolla and Haussmann \cite{Chiarolla2} under Markovian restrictions (cf. \cite{Chiarolla2}, Assumption-[M]) and with a Cobb-Douglas production function (cf. \cite{Chiarolla2}, $(4.5)$ and Theorem $4.4$).
+with $\overline{\mu}(t)= \mu_F(t) + \mu_C(t)$, for $t \in [0,T]$, and where the second equality is due to (\ref{tildeC}).
+The value function $v(t,y)$ is expected to be the solution of a variational inequality similar to that obtained in Chiarolla and Haussmann \cite{Chiarolla2} under Markovian restrictions (cf.\ \cite{Chiarolla2}, Assumption-[M]) and with a Cobb-Douglas production function (cf.\ \cite{Chiarolla2}, eq.\ $(4.5)$ and Theorem $4.4$).